yumium/tech_notes/Linux.md

 **TTY = teletypewriter**, originally it's a physical device users type to interact with computer.
 Now it's virtual

 TTY software, after user authenticates via pswd, redirects user command to TTY file (e.g., `/dev/ttyX/`), which is then read and executed by shell (e.g., `bash`).
 Output is done vice versa.
+This is implemented by the OS kernel.
+The `/proc/tty/drivers` file contains other supported drivers.

+Pseudo-terminals is a software abstraction to allow process to talk as if they're talking to a real TTY, but isn't.
+This can be useful, say, to operate with a terminal remote, say via SSH.
+I still don't fully understand how it works, perhaps interesting to "build your own" (https://biriukov.dev/docs/fd-pipe-session-terminal/4-terminals-and-pseudoterminals/).
+Used also in software like `tmux`